 - One package of dry yeast weighs 7 g/ 0.24 oz.

-- Both types of dry yeast are usually sold in small packages and, at least in Germany, one package is the equivalent of ½ cube fresh yeast.
+- Both types of dry yeast are usually sold in small packages, and, at least in Germany, one package is the equivalent of ½ cube of fresh yeast.

 How to make a Polish poppy seed roll?